 Students: To provide a student-centered learning environment with faculty and staff who are accessible and supportive.
 To help students develop a sense of responsibility to self and society by providing guidance, counseling, and career planning that inspires student success and a commitment to lifelong learning.
-To maintain our open admission policy with equal educational access and opportunity, and to continue our support of the reciprocal tuition program as long as it serves community and student needs.
+To maintain our open admission policy with equal educational access and opportunity.

-Educational Offerings: To provide lower division transfer courses that will enable students to transfer to Oregon State System of Higher Education institutions.
+Educational Offerings: To provide lower division transfer courses that will enable students to transfer to Oregon University System institutions.
 To provide a variety of professional technical courses and programs that prepare individuals for entry level employment or occupational advancement, and meet the needs of business and industry.
 To provide developmental and remedial assistance for those who need to develop competencies in basic skills or who are pursuing a GED.
-To provide an extended learning program that responds to the cultural, social, recreational, and general self-improvement needs of district patrons.
+To provide an extended learning program that responds to the cultural, social, recreational, and general self-improvement needs of our patrons.

-Staff: To attract and retain the best qualified faculty and staff who are dedicated to our mission and goals.
+Staff: To attract and retain the best qualified faculty and staff who are dedicated to our mission and objectives.
 To provide a congenial, cooperative atmosphere, and a variety of employee development and wellness programs which promote employee job satisfaction, performance, and advancement.
 To maintain a firm commitment to affirmative action and equal opportunity.